foxssinofgreed/sign_up_form/README.md

-Hello, this sign up for was made by Luka Aptsiauri (Me)
+Hello, this sign up form was made by Luka Aptsiauri (Me)

 If you want to see breafly what this repository contains you can go to the link below,